Mites in Small Grains

 Figure 5.
 Winter Grain Mite (WGM) Eggs.

 This mite is associated with continuous wheat production systems.
 Wheat fields infested with winter grain mites take on a silvery-gray color and the leaf tips may turn brown, and plants may become stunted (Figure 6).
 Winter grain mites are more visible on cloudy days or in the morning or evening.
 They hide under clods or just beneath the soil crust during daylight hours.
-An easy way to inspect for brown wheat mite is to shake some plants onto a white piece of paper, making them easy to observe.
+An easy way to inspect for winter grain mite is to shake some plants onto a white piece of paper, making them easy to observe.
 During the day, use a magnifying glass to inspect the base of wheat plants and under dirt clods.
 Control is not usually required, but there are effective acaricides available.
 An acaricide treatment should be considered when plants show visible injury and mites are still present.
 For current acaricide recommendations, consult Extension Fact Sheet EPP 7194 Management of Insect and Mite Pests of Small Grains.

 Figure 6.
 Winter Grain Mite (WGM) damage.